Blackadder: Series 2: Blackadder II

-Blackadder II is set in England during the reign of Queen Elizabeth I (1558–1603), who is portrayed by Miranda Richardson.
-The principal character is Edmund, Lord Blackadder, the great-grandson of the original Black Adder.
-During the series, he regularly deals with the Queen, her obsequious Lord Chamberlain Lord Melchett (Stephen Fry) – his rival for the Queen's affections – and the Queen's demented former nanny Nursie (Patsy Byrne).
+Blackadder II, the second series of Blackadder, was written by Richard Curtis and Ben Elton, the team who would also write the subsequent two series, and originally aired on BBC1 from 9 January to 20 February 1986.
+The series is set in England during the reign of Queen Elizabeth I (1558–1603), often referred to as "Queenie", who is portrayed by Miranda Richardson.
+The principal character is Edmund, Lord Blackadder (Rowan Atkinson), the great-grandson of the original Black Adder.
+During the series, he regularly deals with the Queen, her obsequious Lord Chamberlain Lord Melchett (Stephen Fry; his rival for the Queen's affections), his friend Lord Percy Percy (Tim McInnerny) and the Queen's demented former nanny Nursie (Patsy Byrne).
+Tony Robinson returned as Blackadder's servant Baldrick.
 Guest appearances in the series include Tom Baker as Captain Redbeard Rum, Simon Jones as Sir Walter Raleigh, Ronald Lacey as the Bishop of Bath and Wells, and Miriam Margoyles as Blackadder's aunt, Lady Whiteadder.
-The series also features two appearances by Hugh Laurie (as Simon Partridge, a friend of Blackadder's, in the episode "Beer"; and as Prince Ludwig the Indestructible in the series' finale "Chains"), as well as the first appearance of Gabrielle Glaister as "Bob", and of Rik Mayall as Lord Flashheart.
+The series also features two appearances by Hugh Laurie (as Simon Partridge, a friend of Blackadder's, in the episode "Beer", and as Prince Ludwig the Indestructible in the series' finale "Chains"), a returning Rik Mayall, this time as Lord Flashheart, and the first appearance of Gabrielle Glaister as Kate/"Bob" (a young woman who pretends to be a boy in order to achieve a well-paying job).

 Following the BBC's request for improvements (and a severe budget reduction), several changes were made.
-The second series was the first to establish the familiar Blackadder character: cunning, shrewd and witty, in sharp contrast to the first series' bumbling Prince Edmund.
+In addition to Ben Elton joining Richard Curtis as co-writer, this second series was the first to establish the familiar Blackadder character: cunning, shrewd and witty, in sharp contrast to the first series' bumbling Prince Edmund.
 To reduce the cost of production, it was shot with virtually no outdoor scenes (the first series was shot largely on location) and several frequently used indoor sets, such as the Queen's throne room and Blackadder's front room.

 A quote from this series ranked number three in a list of the top 25 television "putdowns" of the last 40 years by the Radio Times magazine: "The eyes are open, the mouth moves, but Mr. Brain has long since departed, hasn't he, Percy?"